GoesToEleven/golang-web-dev/043_docker/07_push-pull/README.md

 1. located an interesting image on Docker Hub
 1. run the image on your own machine
 1. modified an image to create your own and run it
+1. built a docker image with a Go web app
+1. run a docker container with a Go web app
 1. create a Docker Hub account and repository
 1. pushed your image to Docker Hub for others to share